-An enforceable undertaking (EU) operates as an alternative to a court imposed sanction for an alleged contravention of the Work Health and Safety Act 2011 (PDF, 833 KB), Safety in Recreational Water Activities Act 2011 (PDF,404 KB) and the Electrical Safety Act 2002 (PDF, 825 KB) (the safety Acts).
+An enforceable undertaking (EU) operates as an alternative to a court imposed sanction for an alleged contravention of the Work Health and Safety Act 2011, Safety in Recreational Water Activities Act 2011 and the Electrical Safety Act 2002 (the safety Acts).

 EU's take the form of a written, legally-binding commitment to implement effective health and safety initiatives.
 These initiatives are designed to deliver tangible benefits for workers, industry, and the community as a whole.

-An EU cannot be accepted for an alleged contravention that is a category 1 offence as defined in the safety Acts.
+An EU cannot be accepted for an alleged contravention that is a category 1 offence, a category 2 offence if the person’s failure to comply with a health and safety duty results in the death of an individual, or offence of industrial manslaughter.

 The regulator is the only person who can accept an EU.